 Tales from a Social Engineer – Romance Scams

 Internet dating is a great thing.
 No longer are you reliant on bumping into that future special someone in a bar, at the workplace, or in the local coffee shop.
 As humans, our world has never been so connected, our reach so vast and now even finding love the same is true.
 Firstly, let’s just start by accepting internet dating is a thing and has been a thing before the world went into various states of lockdown, it has been around pretty much since the widespread use of the internet itself.
 Sure, the popularity has increased with the almost gamification of it (of which the effects on human behaviour are not going to be a topic covered in this blog) more and more people are on internet dating sites/apps and it has become more socially acceptable.
-But with that rise in popularity, the fraudsters are not far behind.
+But with that rise in popularity, the Phishing Fraudsters are not far behind.

 A victim’s story –